iyobo/amala/README.md

 OpenAPI export feature is in progress and very incomplete, but you can see where it is by hitting 'GET /api/docs' by default.

-## Supporting Koa-ts-controllers
+## Supporting Amala

-**Koa-ts-controllers** is an MIT-licensed open source project with its ongoing development made possible entirely by the support of these awesome backers.
-If koa-ts-controllers is helping you build awesome APIs, please consider <a href="https://www.patreon.com/bePatron?u=19661939" data-patreon-widget-type="become-patron-button">Becoming a Patron</a>.
+**Amala** is an MIT-licensed open source project with its ongoing development made possible entirely by the support of these awesome backers.
+If amala is helping you build awesome APIs, please consider <a href="https://www.patreon.com/bePatron?u=19661939" data-patreon-widget-type="become-patron-button">Becoming a Patron</a>.

 If you would like to contribute in other ways, Pull requests are also welcome!